isb-cgc/readthedocs/docs/source/sections/gcp-info/Workflow-Costs.rst

  - For more cost-saving tips and tricks, check out our `Best Practices documentation <../Best Practices.html>`_.

- - If you're looking to run large job, contact us (feedback AT isb-cgc.org) and we'll help optimize your cloud costs.
+ - If you're looking to run large jobs, contact us (feedback@isb-cgc.org) and we'll help optimize your cloud costs.